-Cavity barriers were typically found at compartment floors and, in certain locations, around window openings and. due to the cladding rail system, they were not continuous horizontally at floor level.
+Cavity barriers were typically found at compartment floors, in certain locations, around window openings, and in certain locations, not at compartment walls or around openings.
+Due to the cladding rail system, they were not continuous horizontally at floor level.

 The mineral wool cavity barriers (typical) were fixed on top of the insulation (i.e., the barriers were not continuous).
 In addition, not all cavity barriers were folded and therefore not fitted under compression.
 Without being fitted under compression, there is potential for fire and smoke to spread up the cavity as it has not been fully divided at the horizontal compartment line.